Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

 \subsection{Coupling Designs}

 The simple example above illustrates how matched pairs randomization can be extended to randomize efficiently from any univariate distribution $F$ when the response function is monotone.
 In what follows, we generalize this construction to provide coupling-based randomization methods for general treatment spaces $\suppf \sub \mr^m$.
-We show that these methods improve efficiency under weak smoothness conditions on the potential outcomes $\yi(\cdot)$.
+We show that these methods can improve efficiency under weak smoothness conditions on the potential outcomes $\yi(\cdot)$, given successful matching.

 We construct general coupling designs by first matching the experimental units into homogeneous groups of size $k \ge 2$ using covariates.
-Next, treatments are drawn within each group from a coupling $(\Di)_{i=1}^k \sim G$ with marginals $G_i = F$ for all $i \in [k]$, for a fixed distribution $F$ over the treatment space $\suppf = \supp(F)$.
+Next, treatments are drawn within each group of $k$ units from a coupling $(\Di)_{i=1}^k \sim G$ with marginals $G_i = F$ for all $i \in [k]$, for a fixed distribution $F$ over the treatment space $\suppf = \supp(F)$.
 We can view this as a matched $k$-tuples design with coupling-based randomization within each group.
 The family of coupling designs can accommodate very general marginal distributions $F$ and spaces $\suppf$.
 When $F$ is discrete, we also recover conventional stratified randomization for appropriate choices of $k$ and $G$.
 There are many possible couplings that can be used to randomize within groups.
-We discuss several examples and provide a general construction in Section~\ref{section:coupling-designs} below.
+We discuss several examples and provide a general coupling construction in Section~\ref{section:coupling-designs} below.

-\textbf{Dispersed Treatments.} As in Equation \ref{eqn:relative-efficiency-toy}, we would like to produce negatively correlated treatments $(\Di)_{i=1}^k$ within matched groups of $k$.
+\textbf{Dispersed Treatments.} As suggested by Equation \eqref{eqn:relative-efficiency-toy}, we would like to produce negatively correlated treatments $(\Di)_{i=1}^k$ within matched groups of $k$.
 For multivariate $D \in \mr^m$, this can be achieved by sampling $(\Di)_{i=1}^k$ to be highly dispersed or ``spread out'' over the treatment space $\suppf$.
-Making treatments dispersed in this way implies that for sufficiently smooth functions $\phi: \suppf \to \mr$,
+We show that making treatments dispersed in this way implies that $\corrg(\phi(\Di), \phi(\Dj)) < 0$ for $i \neq j$ and sufficiently smooth functions $\phi: \suppf \to \mr$.

 When tuple size $k$ is large, it is possible to achieve higher dispersion, since this allows us to coordinate randomization of $(\Di)_{i=1}^k$ to cover more of the treatment space.
 However, as tuple size $k$ increases, match quality becomes worse and the response functions $\yi(\cdot)$ and $\yj(\cdot)$ of matched units $i$ and $j$ are less similar on average.
 Using a formalization of these concepts introduced in Section~\ref{section:dispersion-match-quality}, we show that the efficiency gain from a coupling design relative to independent assignment is